odea-project/qAlgorithms/report/discussion_tests.md

 ion source parameters.
 The source was set to polarity switching, resulting in two datasets per measurement after evaluation.

-3) Aquaflow data: [https://pubs.acs.org/doi/10.1021/acs.est.1c08014] // stimmt der Artikel?
+3) Aquaflow data:
 Three blanks, three standards and three samples from the Aquaflow project, all measured in positive mode.
 One sample measurement is notable for not containing any centroids for the first 800 scans.
 Naming: C = control, T = treatment, S = sampling time Another sample contained 5000 MS1 spectra, while usually only 1300 were recorded.
-The samples are wastewater effluent [@todo]
+The samples are wastewater effluent comparing the effects an additional treatment step had on the water quality.
 The measurements were performed one day apart, but the two runs contained samples from different sampling points.
 As such, discrepancies are not assured to stem from the daily variation in instrument conditions.